springfall2008/batpred/docs/output-data.md

 - predbat.soc_kw - Predicted state of charge (in kWh) at the end of the prediction, not very useful in itself, but holds all minute by minute prediction data (in attributes) which can be charted with Apex Charts (or similar)
 - predbat.soc_min_kwh - The minimum battery level during the time period in kWh
 - predbat.metric - Predicted cost metric for the next simulated period (in pence).
-Also contains data for charting cost in attributes.
+Also contains data for charting cost in the entity attributes
 - predbat.battery_power - Predicted battery power per minute, for charting
 - predbat.battery_cycle - Predicted battery cycle in kWh (total kWh processed)
 - predbat.pv_power - Predicted PV power per minute, for charting
 - predbat.grid_power - Predicted Grid power per minute, for charting
 - predbat.car_soc - Predicted car battery %
-- predbat.iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night.
+- input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night

 ## PV 10% baseline data